mtsafe/nodekb/README.md

 # nodekb
-A KnowledgeBase project on Node
+A KnowledgeBase demo project on Node

 ## Objective
 nodekb is able to have users login and authenticate.
 Users can then either